pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ### Add Build Steps

 Under the **Build** tab is a button labeled **Add build step**.
 These tasks will execute in sequence, and the job will quit if any fail.
-Add these in separate build steps, selecting **Execute shell** for all but step 5.
+Add these in separate build steps, selecting **Execute shell** for all but steps 1 and 5.

+1. Set build status to "pending" on GitHub commit

-1. Jenkins logs into Pantheon:
+2. Jenkins logs into Pantheon:

     ```nohighlight
     #!/bin/bash